thomasbreydo/pymastermind/README.md

 ### Requirements
 **pymastermind** requires the following libraries:
 - [pandas](https://github.com/pandas-dev/pandas), used by the _SelfGame_ object
 - [tqdm](https://github.com/tqdm/tqdm), used to display progress bars when finding next guess. _Note: only some algorithms support progress bars.
-See "WHEREVER I DISCUSS ALGORITHMS"_
+See "Algorithms" below_

 ## Example Usage
 ### Play